rhubarb-geek-nz/OLESelfRegister/README.md

 [dispapp.cpp](dispapp/dispapp.cpp) creates an instance with [CoCreateInstance](https://learn.microsoft.com/en-us/windows/win32/api/combaseapi/nf-combaseapi-cocreateinstance) and uses it to get a message to display.

-[dispapp.manifest](dispapp/dispapp.manifest) provides the side-by-side assembly binding.

-[displib.nuspec](displib/displib.nuspec) is used for `NuGet` packaging of the dlls.

 [dispnet.cs](dispnet/dispnet.cs) demonstrates using [System.Activator.CreateInstance](https://learn.microsoft.com/en-us/dotnet/api/system.activator.createinstance) to create the instance.

-[package.ps1](package.ps1) is used to automate the building of multiple architectures and create the `NuGet` package.
+[package.ps1](package.ps1) is used to automate the building of multiple architectures.